study-czx/EDeepDTI/README.md

 - Run `EDeepDTI.py` for DrugBank dataset, run `EDeepDTI_CPI.py` for CPI dataset, run `EDeepDTI_Davis_KIBA.py` for Davis and KIBA datasets <br>
 - For EDeepDTI, input_type = 'e'; for EDeepDTI-d, input_type = 'd'; for EDeepDTI-s, input_type = 's'.<br>
 - For prediction task SR, predict_type = '5_fold'; for task SD, predict_type = 'new_drug'; for task SP, predict_type = 'new_protein'; for task SDP, predict_type = 'new_drug_protein'.<br>
+- In `metric_test.py`, Run 'Get_metric()' to obtain the prediction results of EDeepDTI (or EDeepDTI-d, EDeepDTI-s).
+Run 'Get_metric_all()' to get the individual prediction results of all base learners and calculate the average and maximum AUC and AUPR of all base learners.
 - For grid search for hyperparameters, run `EDeepDTI_GridSearchCV.py` to determine the values of hyperparameters (`EDeepDTI_e_all_records.csv`), run `EDeepDTI_GridSearchCV_epoch.py` to determine the number of epochs (`EDeepDTI_e_all_records_epochs.csv`).<br>
 - Run `EDeepDTI_10fold.py` to get the prediction scores of all drug-protein pairs on the DrugBank dataset.